 Sole traders may only pay by credit card.
 Orders placed on websites operated by the SBB Passenger Division may be paid for using a valid credit card (Visa, MasterCard, American Express, Diners Club, Air Plus, JCB) by entering the credit card number and expiry date in the relevant fields in the order dialog.

 Selected customers may be invoiced for payment by direct debit from a post office or bank account.

 SBB AG reserves the right to charge interest in arrears of 5% in the event of delayed payment.

 Refunds can be obtained from the Businesstravel Service Center in Brig.
 No refunds are given at ticket offices.
 The travel centre or invoice centre manager collects together the tickets concerned and sends them with the reimbursement application form provided (in Businessmanager under Support and Service) to the address specified on the form: SBB Contact Center, Businesstravel Service Center, P.O.
 Box 176, CH-3900 Brig.

 Vouchers for ticket refunds can only be issued using the same means of payment as was used for the purchase.
-Exception: Refunds through passenger rights are credited to employees of the contracting party (see no. 12.6).
+Exception: Compensation through passenger rights are credited to employees of the contracting party (see no. 12.6).